qw-tools/model-textures/README.md

 > Tools for generating QuakeWorld graphics.

-Built with Vite, Tailwind CSS, Konva and model-viewer.
+Built with Vite, Tailwind CSS, PixiJS and model-viewer.

 ## Development